 Much has changed since: in 2005 a Special Representative of the Secretary General was appointed to identify and clarify issues surrounding corporate responsibility and accountability vis-à-vis human rights; in 2011 the UN Human Rights Council endorsed the UN Guiding Principles on Business and Human Rights (UNGP) proposing the “Protect, Respect and Remedy” Framework.
 Successive initiatives and mechanisms at the UN level have included working groups, expert fora, treaty bodies’ General Comments and joint initiatives with regional organisations.
 At the national level, a number of states have announced or introduced legislative proposals for mandatory human rights due diligence by companies, which adds explicit legal duties to the “smart mix” of measures recommended in the UNGP.
 In this context, the EU Parliament’s interest on Human rights due diligence legislation and options for the EU is to be noted.
 Last but not least, various lawsuits addressing human rights violations related to labour conditions or environmental impact have also been part of advances in this area worldwide.

 Despite increased attention on risks and adverse impacts of business operations on human rights, and the development of guidelines, initiatives and case-law, many challenges and obstacles are still hampering that desired progress on the choices to be made.
 Examples of workers in terribly risky environments, women trafficked in the supply chains, or migrants exploited for profit are still numerous.
-In addition, there are other ways in which businesses harm human rights: in the last five years, over 2000 attacks took place against human rights defenders working on businesses-related abuses; in 2018, more than three people were murdered each week for defending their land and our environment; today, about 108 million defenseless children still work in the agricultural sector, often in dangerous conditions and under limited socially responsible regulation by enterprises.
+In addition, there are other ways in which businesses harm human rights: in the last five years, over 2000 attacks took place against human rights defenders working on businesses-related abuses; among the 615 attacks that have been tracked in 2021, nearly 70% were against climate, land and environmental rights defenders; today, about 108 million defenseless children still work in the agricultural sector, often in dangerous conditions and under limited socially responsible regulation by enterprises.

 In this light, business and human rights are still often in opposition: companies hardly value the human toll of their profitable production.
 Governments often fail to protect business-related human rights defenders.
 But responsible businesses can prevent potential damages and offer space for accountability and redress.
 States regulations and policies can shape business behaviour and help ensure human rights protection.
 Recent promising initiatives can foster transformation.
 If business and human rights actors understood better how they could support each other, change would be more feasible.